 We talked today about not judging others' expressions of worship ("they aren't excited enough," "he isn't raising his hands," "she doesn't look very joyful" and such) and realizing that every person enters corporate worship with a different set of parameters from which they express their love for God.

 The book amplifies the validity of various worship approaches and expressions.
 It explores each and allows us to score ourselves as to our fit.
-So are we a naturalist, sensate, traditionalist, ascetic, activist, caregiver, enthusiast, contemplative, or intellectual.
-Each of those words might carry a pre-set connotation at first mention, but you should dig in and discover the full development of Thomas's terms before reacting.
+So are we a naturalist, sensate, traditionalist, ascetic, activist, caregiver, enthusiast, contemplative, or intellectual?
+Each of those words might bring a connotation, but you should dig in and discover the full development of Thomas's terms before reacting.
 There are pros and cons to each, and the labels might not mean what you think they do.

 As always, I recoil at pidgeon-holing and test-based determinations, but I'm glad to see Thomas's overall approach to this subject.
 It's not the end of the discussion concerning worship styles, but it can be a fleshing-out, and might lead us to see that there are many valid pathways via which we can express our worship.